syncfusion-content/wpf-docs/wpf/SfDiagram/Context-Menu.md

 The default value of Menu property for Node and Connector is null.

-The following code example illustrates how to set ContextMenu and ContextMenuitems to Node.
+The following code example illustrates how to set ContextMenu and ContextMenuItems to Node.

 {% highlight C# %}